desmos-labs/docs/docs/03-fullnode/02-setup/mainnet/genesis-file-procedure.md

+---
+id: genesis-file
+title: Genesis File
+sidebar_label: Genesis File
+slug: genesis-file
+---

-# Genesis file for mainnet
+# Genesis file
 To connect to the `desmos-mainnet`, you will need the corresponding genesis file.